mmaxin/hide-and-seek-game/rules.md

 ### Start the Countdown: 10 minutes

-> **Each Hider sends a selfie from Home Base.**

-- *Some of you are meeting for the first time today!
-Give everyone a reference picture!*

 > **Hiders leave Home Base, and have a 10 minute Countdown to choose their hiding spot within the Map boundaries.**